How we can help you

 Technical Assistants – If you need help to get to and from our service we will ask one of our technical assistants to help you.

-Our department provides services for Prince of Wales Hospital, Sydney Children’s Hospital and the Royal Hospital for Women.
+Our department provides services for Prince of Wales Hospital, Sydney Children’s Hospital, the Royal Hospital for Women, Sydney/Sydney Eye Hospital and the War Memorial Hospital.
 We work with staff and departments from within these hospitals, and also with doctors from outside the hospital who make referrals to us.

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.